 EXECUTIVE SUMMARY

-Stable reporting does not prove a stable operating system.
+Stable reporting does not prove a stable system.

-ORRE is built to remove uncertainty about whether apparent control is structurally real or merely being inferred from delayed outcomes, lag indicators, and incomplete reporting architecture.
+ORRE provides independent board-level verification of operational road exposure.
+The discipline removes uncertainty about whether apparent control is structurally real or merely inferred from delayed outcomes, lag indicators, and incomplete reporting architecture.

 Reporting shows what happened after the system moved.